-Do you ever wonder how bakeries and pastry shops make their cupcakes look so perfect?
+After making these buttermilk chocolate cupcakes, you will no longer wonder how bakeries and pastry shops make their cupcakes look so perfect.

 Since Valentine’s Day is quickly approaching, this would fit the bill for dessert after a lovely romantic dinner, cupcakes for your child’s classroom (just substitute milk for the coffee in the icing), treats for your colleagues, or just so you can have a cupcake for a coffee break!